novoda/no-player/README.md

 Accessibility settings set by the user are taken into account when displaying Closed Captions **by default**.

+This means that, by default, any style provided in the video (MPD) manifest will not be used when the user specifies that they require a given style in the device's settings.

 It's possible to disable this behaviour by calling `setAccessibilityCaptionsStyleEnabled(false)` on `PlayerView`.

 ## Contributing